markhov234/kiboikoi/README.md

 - 👨‍💻 All of my projects are available at [https://portfolio-hoving.pages.dev/](https://portfolio-hoving.pages.dev/)

-- 📝 I regularly write articles on [Something i would like to do eventually...](Something i would like to do eventually...)
+- 📝 I regularly write articles on (Something i would like to do eventually...)

 - 💬 Ask me about **Anything i did in this projects or why did i choose this.**

-- 📫 How to reach me **hovington234@gmai.com**
+- 📫 How to reach me **hovington234@gmail.com**

 - ⚡ Fun fact **I am passionate about so many things, as it is why i really enjoy web developing.
 I like to do videos, medias and all the things surrounding website.**